transferwise/eslint-config/README.md

 ```
 [`lint-staged`](https://www.npmjs.com/package/lint-staged) and [`husky`](https://www.npmjs.com/package/husky) are already installed for you as part of this package's peer dependencies :ok_hand:

-### 4. [Optional] Set up Prettier to use our base configuration
+### 4. (Optional) Set up Prettier separately to use our configuration

-As of version `1.17` Prettier supports shared config files. :tada:
+**The ESLint config already auto-formats JS files based on Prettier rules, so you only need this when your editor does not support ESLint auto-fixing or you want to use Prettier with file types other than JS.**

-To use the configuration provided by this package, add the following line to your `package.json`:
+To use the configuration, add the following line to your `package.json`:

 `package.json`
 ```json